Digital and Advertising, Partner

-Kristy brings over 13 years of communication design experience, ranging from non-profit organizations to book publishing.
-She has managed award-winning projects for the Big 12 Conference, Okay to Say, Football Matters, and the Dallas Zoo.
-She has worked on branding and digital projects for First Data, Carnival Corporation, LLC., Crescent Real Estate, ExxonMobil, American Airlines, Medical City, Unilever, Verizon Wireless, Bill & Melinda Gates Foundation and Bloomberg Philanthropies.
+Kristy brings over 15 years of design, digital and advertising experience, ranging from working with non-profit organizations and Fortune 100 companies to planning and executing exhibition promotion and book publishing.
+She has managed award-winning projects for the Big 12 Conference, Football Matters and American Airlines .
+She has worked on branding and digital projects for Greyhound, First Data, Carnival Corporation, LLC., ExxonMobil, American Airlines, Medical City Healthcare, Unilever, Verizon Wireless, Bill & Melinda Gates Foundation, General Motors and Bloomberg Philanthropies.

-Kristy is a graduate of the University of North Texas, Denton with a Bachelor of Arts in Journalism/Public Relations and is on the Board of Directors for the Dallas Architecture and Design Exchange.
+Kristy is a graduate of the University of North Texas, Denton with a Bachelor of Arts in Journalism with a minor in French.
+She currently serves on the Board of Directors for the Dallas Architecture and Design Exchange.

 Chris Cradduck is a strategic advisor for the firm’s largest clients, oversees partner and vendor relationships, and helps lead social/digital marketing initiatives supporting new business development.